CAPROCK HOME HEALTH SERVICES, INC.

 HOW WILL CAPROCK HOME HEALTH SERVICES USE MY HEALTH INFORMATION?

-To Obtain Payment.
-CHHS may disclose your health information to collect payment from third parties.
-For example, the Provider may be required by your health insurer to disclose information regarding your health care status to obtain prior approval for treatment.
+- To Obtain Payment.
+The Agency may include your health information in invoices to collect payment from third parties for the care you receive from the For example, the Agency may be required by your health insurer to provide information regarding your health care status so that the insurer will reimburse you or the Agency.
+The Agency also may need to obtain prior approval from your insurer and may need to explain to the insurer your need for home care and the services that will be provided to you.

-To Conduct Health Care Operations.
-CHHS may disclose your health information as necessary to facilitate the Provider’s health care operations and to provide quality care to all of the Provider‘s patients, including such activities as:
+- To Conduct Health Care Operations.
+The Agency may use and disclose health information for its own operations in order to help the Agency function efficiently, and as necessary to provide quality care to all of the Agency ‘s patients.
+Health care operations includes such activities as:

 - Quality assessment and improvement